qw3rtty/neix/README.md

+# neix - a news reader for your terminal
 **neix** is an terminal feed reader for all common RSS/Atom feeds on the web out there.
 It is free/libre software which protects your freedom.
 You got the full control of your news you want to read!